Cryotherapy: Whole-body cryotherapy

 Cryotherapy is also increasingly used as a non-drug treatment against rheumatoid arthritis, stress, anxiety, chronic pain, multiple sclerosis and fibromyalgia.
 Studies for these, and other diseases (Alzheimer's, migraines), are ongoing, although more evidence becomes available on the positive effects of whole-body cryotherapy.
 The FDA points out that the effects of whole-body cryotherapy lacks evidence and should be researched more.

 Cryotherapy treatment involves exposing individuals to extremely cold dry air (below −100 °C) for two to four minutes.
 Yet three- to four-minute exposure to whole-body cryotherapy is different from one- to two-minute exposure.
 It is more beneficial to expose for a shorter time to increase therapeutic benefits.
 Longer durations have negative effects on thermal sensation, tissue oxygenation, and blood volume.
-Also, the number of sessions is an important part of the healing process.
-Just one session will not exhibit significant effects.
-A minimum of twenty sessions is required.
-Thirty sessions is recommended for optimal effects.
+The number of sessions is also an important part of the healing process, as just one session will not exhibit significant effects.
+A minimum of twenty sessions is required, and thirty sessions is recommended for optimal effects.

+Whole-body cryotherapy is not commonly used prior to rehabilitation or performance because of its known adverse effects to performance such as decreased myotatic reflex and force production, as well as a slight decrease in balance immediately following cryotherapy for 20 minutes.
+Modalities like cold water immersion have also been shown to possibly slow and impair muscle protein synthesis and repair in recreational athletes, but equivalent controlled studies have not been done to see if the same effects hold true for local cryotherapy.
+Regardless, ice has been shown in studies to inhibit the uptake of dietary protein post-muscle conditioning exercise.

 To achieve the subzero temperatures required for whole-body cryotherapy, two methods are typically used: liquid nitrogen and refrigerated cold air.
 During these exposures, individuals wear minimal clothing, which usually consists of shorts for males, and shorts and a crop top for females.
 Gloves, a woolen headband covering the ears, a nose and mouth mask, and dry shoes and socks are commonly worn to reduce the risk of cold-related injury.
 The first whole-body cryotherapy chamber was built in Japan in the late 1970s.
 It was introduced to Europe in the 1980s, and has been used in the US and Australia in the past decade.